DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Luck Shared**

 - Description: You know just how to spread the luck around.
 When things are going your way, you can share that vibe.
 - Mechanic: Minor.
 When you get a Suited Hit, you may use a Minor Action to choose one creature you can see.
-For their next turn, or the next 6 seconds if out of combat, all draws are made with the Upper Hand.
+Until the end of their next turn, or for the next 6 seconds if out of combat, all draws are made with the Upper Hand.
 - XP: 1
 - Tags: Suited Hit